-Graduates of Rivier's A.S. in Nursing program and B.S. in Nursing program (professional track) who sat for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2015 had a pass rate of 85.88% for first-time test takers.
+Graduates of Rivier's ASN and BSN programs who sat for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in 2016 had a pass rate of 95.29% for first-time test takers.
 The national average pass rate was 84.56%.
 The 2016 pass rate of 95.29% puts Rivier well above the national average.

-As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier's M.S. in Nursing program who sat for the certification exam for Family Nurse Practitioner in 2014 and 2015 had a 100% pass rate.
-Those who sat for the certification exam for Psychiatric Mental Health Nurse Practitioner in 2015 had a 88.03% pass rate, exceeding the national 81.69% national average.
+As reported by the American Nurses Credentialing Center (ANCC), graduates of Rivier's MSN program who sat for the certification exam for Family Nurse Practitioner in 2014, 2015 and 2016 had a 100% pass rate, exceeding the 81.7% national average pass rate.
+Those who sat for the certification exam for Psychiatric Mental Health Nurse Practitioner in 2016 had a 100% pass rate, exceeding the 88.7% national average pass rate.

 • Students receive valuable hands-on training in our simulated clinical and nursing skills laboratories, fully equipped with examining instruments, mannequins, ophthalmoscopes, IV pumps, advanced cardiac assessment modalities, and more.

 • Our students benefit from clinical experiences at a wide variety of healthcare settings throughout central New England.

 • Rivier’s nursing programs offer flexibility.
 Undergraduate students can choose from several options, including a two-year associate, four-year bachelor’s degree, or advanced placement for LPNs.
 For graduate students, we offer a degree completion program for APRNs, as well as three-year to five-year tracks.